hyxie2023/SmartMem.github.io/README.md

-# WWW 2025 Competition: SmartMemF
+# WWW 2025 Competition: SmartMem

 This challenge is a part of [The Web Conference 2025](https://www2025.thewebconf.org/accepted-competitions).